Sarah Jarosz

-Sarah Jarosz (/dʒəˈroʊz/ jə-ROHZ-'; born May 23, 1991) is an American singer-songwriter from Wimberley, Texas.
-Her first album, Song Up in Her Head, was released in 2009 and the tune "Mansinneedof" was nominated for a Grammy Award in the category of Best Country Instrumental Performance.
-Her second album, Follow Me Down, released in 2011, received a Song of the Year nomination from the Americana Music Association's 2012 Honors and Awards.
-Her third album, Build Me Up from Bones, was released on September 24, 2013 through Sugar Hill Records.
+Sarah Ellen Jarosz (/dʒəˈroʊz/ jə-ROHZ-'; born May 23, 1991) is an American singer-songwriter from Wimberley, Texas.
+Her debut studio album, Song Up in Her Head, was released in 2009 on Sugar Hill Records and the track "Mansinneedof" was nominated for a Grammy Award in the category of Best Country Instrumental Performance.
+Her second album, Follow Me Down, was released in 2011; one of its songs, "Come Around," was a Song of the Year nominee at the Americana Music Association's 2012 Honors and Awards.
+Her third album, Build Me Up from Bones, was released on September 24, 2013 on Sugar Hill.
 Build Me Up from Bones was nominated for Best Folk Album at the 56th Annual Grammy Awards, and its title track was nominated for Best American Roots Song.
-In 2016 Jarosz released her fourth album, Undercurrent.
-The album won two Grammy awards (Best Folk Album and Best American Roots Performance for the song "House of Mercy").
+In 2016, Jarosz released her fourth studio album, Undercurrent.
+The album won two Grammy Awards – Best Folk Album, and Best American Roots Performance for the song "House of Mercy".

-On June 5, 2020 she released the album World on the Ground, her first solo album in four years.
-It was nominated for two Grammy awards (Best American Roots Song and Best Americana Album) with Jarosz winning in the Best Americana Album category.
+On June 5, 2020, she released World on the Ground, her first solo studio album in four years.
+It was nominated for two Grammy Awards (Best American Roots Song and Best Americana Album) with Jarosz winning in the Best Americana Album category.

 Early life and education

-Jarosz was born in Austin, Texas, and raised in Wimberley, Texas.
+Sarah Ellen Jarosz was born in Austin, Texas, and raised in Wimberley, Texas.
 Her parents were teachers.
-Her last name is Polish.
+Jarosz is a Polish name.
 She began learning the mandolin at age 10 and later began learning to play the guitar, clawhammer banjo, and octave mandolin.
 During her senior year of high school, Jarosz signed a recording contract with Sugar Hill Records and released her debut album Song Up in Her Head in June 2009; it was produced by Jarosz and Gary Paczosa.
 Guest musicians on the album included Chris Thile, Darrell Scott, Stuart Duncan, and Jerry Douglas.
 Jarosz enrolled in the New England Conservatory of Music in 2009, and graduated with honors in 2013 with a degree in Contemporary Improvisation.